Ankr-network/intel--sgx-ra-sample/README2.md

 #### <a name="build-win-notes"></a>Windows build notes

 The Windows sample uses libcurl instead of Windows native APIs for contacting IAS.
-At this time, the Intel Attestation Service development server (which most ISV's use during their application and service testing phase) is not compatible with WinHTTP/WinInet due to the amount of data sent by IAS during the TLS handshake.
+At this time, the Intel Attestation Service development server (which most ISV's use during their application and service testing phase) is not comp./client1 -s 3415A239C3B68EF66EAD98B1A2D01E2A -r   10.0.0.199:7777atible with WinHTTP/WinInet due to the amount of data sent by IAS during the TLS handshake.

 ## <a name="running-quick"></a>Running the Sample (Quick Start Guide)